lapaseb/prosjekt-web/README.md

-# `prosjekt-web` — A projects manager made with Angular & Firebase
+#`Prosjekt` — A projects manager made with Angular & Firebase

 ## Getting Started